WZhaoKe/aegpwb/doc/ToolboxUserManual.md

 estimate the cumulative number of modes and mode density in a cavity using different methods. `pwbGenericCavityModesWeyl` uses the basic Weyl formula for an arbitrary shaped cavity of known volume ([Weyl1912][]).
-`pwbCuboidCavityModesLiu` uses more accurate estimate for a cuboid cavity ([Liu1983][]) while `pwbCuboidCavityModesCount` applies exact mode counting for a cuboid cavity.
+`pwbCuboidCavityModesLiu` uses a more accurate estimate for a cuboid cavity ([Liu1983][]) while `pwbCuboidCavityModesCount` applies exact mode counting for a cuboid cavity.